godotengine/godot-docs/classes/class_translationserver.rst

 **Inherits:** :ref:`Object<class_Object>`

-Server that manages all translations.
+The server responsible for language translations.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-Server that manages all translations.
-Translations can be set to it and removed from it.
+The server that manages all language translations.
+Translations can be added to or removed from it.

 .. rst-class:: classref-introduction-group